docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-4.md

 ## Co-ordinating Multiple Containers in Docker

 Our solution has evolved in version 2, and we now have a distributed solution running across four containers.
 There are dependencies between those containers.
 The database and the message queue need to be running for the web application to run correctly, and the message handler needs to be running for the full feature set to work.
-The containers all need to be ion the same Docker network so they cabn communicate, and the dependent containers need to have the expected names so Docker can resolve them by hostname.
+The containers all need to be on the same Docker network so they can communicate, and the dependent containers need to have the expected names so Docker can resolve them by hostname.

 We could manage those dependencies manually by starting containers in the correct order, or we could automate all the `docker run` commands in a PowerShell script.
 A better option is to use another part of the Docker Platform, [Docker Compose](https://docs.docker.com/compose/).
 Compose is a tool for capturing complex distributed solutions in a single, executable script file.
 Just as the Dockerfile replaces the deployment document for a single component, the compose file replaces the deployment document for a whole solution.